mkirchner/gc/README.md

 void* gc_realloc(GarbageCollector* gc, void* ptr, size_t size);
 ```

-It is possible to pass a pointer to a desctructor function through the
+It is possible to pass a pointer to a destructor function through the
 extended interface:

 ```c